Skip Navigation

 1. The school administrator/designee is responsible for thoroughly investigating and documenting all allegations of bullying, harassment, or intimidation reported to the school.

 2. The school administrator/designee shall provide all Bullying, Harassment or Intimidation Incident School Investigation Forms and Investigation Notes Forms to the Department of Student Services via the studentservices.br@pgcps.org email address.
-The Department of Student Services is responsible for preparing the Chief Executive Officer’s annual report that is required by Board Policy 5143.
+The Department of Student Services is responsible for preparing the Superintendent's annual report that is required by Board Policy 5143.

 3. The Department of Student Services shall maintain copies of completed Investigation Notes Forms and Bullying, Harassment or Intimidation Incident School Investigation Forms for five (5) years.